-The new DROID Turbo 2 supports both PMA and Qi so that you can use a PMA or Qi-compatible pad or another accessory to power your device cord-free.
+The new DROID Turbo 2 supports PMA and Qi, so you can use a PMA, Qi-compatible pad, or another accessory to power your device cord-free.
 While wireless charging support is primarily a luxury today, the value of wireless energy will soar as more retailers, restaurants, hotels, airports, and train stations deploy wireless charging kiosks.

 And DROID Turbo 2 owners don’t have to use awkward accessories for wireless charging.
 The industry standard for today’s high-end phones is between 12MP and 16MP.

 8. Droid Maxx

-The DROID Mini, DROID Ultra, and DROID MAXX will be the successors of last year’s DROID RAZR M. I’m not going to talk about processor specs, RAM, or internal storage in this post.
+The DROID Mini, DROID Ultra, and DROID MAXX will be the successors of last year’s DROID RAZR M. I will not discuss processor specs, RAM, or internal storage in this post.
 Instead, I wanted to confirm the built-in wireless charging support and reliable information about this phone’s battery.
 As a bonus, NFC and Wi-Fi details are also provided.

 DROID MAXX comes with a 3,500mAh battery.
-Aside from the battery specs, the FCC documentation confirms the lack of NFC on all three, 802.11ac (802.11a/b/g/n on all three, unlike the Moto X), and an inductive charging accessory integrated right into the battery.
+Aside from the battery specs, the FCC documentation confirms the lack of NFC on all three, 802.11ac (802.11a/b/g/n on all three, unlike the Moto X), and an inductive charging accessory integrated into the battery.

 Mini and MAXX are explicitly listed, but Ultra’s batteries may or may not support wireless charging.
-There is a tendency to think that the other two should do the same.
+There is a tendency to think the other two should do the same.